|Get Better. Faster.

 Soreness is expected after the procedure that may last for a few to several days.

-Two to three treatments may be needed in some cases up to six for cartilage
+Two to three treatments may be needed and in some cases up to six for cartilage

 joint injuries, performed in 2-4 week intervals.
 Most see improvement in as